pgdev108/langgraph-news-portal/src/news_portal/mcp_tools/README.md

 ## 📝 Usage

-The server provides 4 intelligent tools that work together:
+The server provides 3 intelligent MCP tools that work together:
-1. Build a knowledge graph from your documents
-2. Extract important keywords based on graph centrality
+1. Extract important keywords based on graph centrality
-3. Build a glossary of key terms with definitions
+2. Build a glossary of key terms with definitions
-4. Generate contextual cover images using the knowledge graph
+3. Generate contextual cover images using the knowledge graph

-All tools share knowledge graphs automatically through the FastMCP server.
+All tools share a pre-built knowledge graph loaded at server startup.
+The knowledge graph is built once using `build_knowledge_graph.py` and stored as JSON.